Geoff Brock: Parliamentary service

 Brock held the ministerial portfolios until Labor lost government in the 2018 election.
 He retained the seat of Frome with a small increase in his primary vote.

 A redistribution in 2020 transferred Port Pirie to neighbouring seat of Stuart.
 In the areas transferred from Frome to Stuart, Brock had polled 65% of the first preference vote and 75% after preferences in the 2018 election, while the rest of Frome was dominantly Liberal.
 Brock opted to follow most of his base into Stuart at the 2022 election.
 At the election, Brock defeated incumbent member and Deputy Premier Dan van Holst Pellekaan.

 Labor won a majority government at this election.
-Despite this, Brock was appointed to the Malinauskas Labor ministry as the Minister for Local Government for the second time, as well as Minister for Regional Roads and Minister for Veterans Affairs.
+Despite this, Brock was appointed to the first Malinauskas Labor ministry as the Minister for Local Government for the second time, as well as Minister for Regional Roads and Minister for Veterans Affairs.
 He said he had not expected a ministerial position, and the offer by new Premier Peter Malinauskas two days before the swearing-in ceremony came as "a heck of a shock".
-He emphasised that "he was not a Labor minister, but would vote with cabinet on decisions made by it", and Malinauskas said that Brock's independent would be "maintained and utterly respected".
+He emphasised that "he was not a Labor minister, but would vote with cabinet on decisions made by it", and Malinauskas said that Brock's independence would be "maintained and utterly respected".
 Brock was one of the two regional cabinet ministers, the other being Clare Scriven.

 In April 2024, Brock resigned from Cabinet, citing health reasons.
-He remains the member for Stuart, and announced his intention to contest the next state election in 2026.
+He announced his intention to contest his seat of Stuart at the 2026 election, which he went on to win despite the 7.2 percent swing away from him due to the redistribution.